vuxcode/we1-project-VioletaJan/time-report.md

 2021-11-26 Worked for 1,5 hour.
 I have done:
 *Created classes for all pages div's.
 *Moved the img in home page to the right place.

+2021-11-30 Worked for 1,5 hour.
+I have done:
+*Gave ID to all <main>.
+*Made table-layout in about page for img!